 The daily menu adds up to 1,200-1,500 calories.
 You’ll eat controlled portions of mostly fruit, vegetables, lean proteins, brown rice, pasta, and some dairy products.

-The Park Avenue Diet mentions alcohol only to say that when you do enjoy a glass of wine, drink slowly and savor every sip.
+The Park Avenue Diet says when you do enjoy a glass of wine, drink slowly and savor every sip.

 Level of Effort: Medium

 The Park Avenue Diet emphasizes low-fat, low-sugar meals with lots of fruits and vegetables.